babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 Use the `eotsd init` command to initialize a home directory for the EOTS Manager.
 You can set or change your home directory using the `--home` tag.
 For example, use `--home ./eotsHome` to specify a custom directory.
+The application default home directory is `/Users/<username>/Library/Application Support/Eotsd`.

 ```shell
 eotsd init --home <path>